Is Yin yoga safe? What are the dangers of Yin yoga, and who should avoid Yin yoga? And are there alternatives to Yin yoga?

 Such students need to focus on building stability and strength in joints and tissues, and not flexibility.
 All forms of yoga, including Yin yoga, should be practiced judiciously.

-Hypermobile Yin yoga students should be taught to recognise the end-of-range motion of their joints and not cross that point.
+Hypermobile Yin yoga students should be taught to recognize the end-of-range motion of their joints and not cross that point.
 Sustained end-of-range movements for long durations are likely to cause injuries.

 People with osteopenia, osteoporosis, low bone density, etc also have to exercise caution since many Yin yoga poses involve extended periods of flexion of the spine.